qwbarch/snowflake4s/modules/docs/src/main/paradox/index.md

 ## Alternative libraries
 - [scala-id-generator](https://github.com/softwaremill/scala-id-generator) - If you're looking to generate snowflake ids imperatively, try out this library from lightbend!
 - [fuuid](https://github.com/davenverse/fuuid) - Looking for something more lightweight?
-This library is a purely functional library for generating UUID's.
+This is a purely functional library for generating UUID's.

 ## Credits